acgd-webdev-4/forms/README.md

 - *Continue work on your `ecommerce-pattern-library`*
 - **We’re not styling the form page this week—we’re styling the individual form inputs and fields.**
-- Figure out all the different form fields needed for your checkout form and style them individually:
+- Figure out all the different form fields needed for your checkout form and style them individually—each form field in its own HTML file:
   - Text inputs?
   - Labels?
   - Email inputs?